Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand product liability from a practical standpoint.
-Focus your revision in particular on:
+For SQE2, you are required to understand product liability from a practical standpoint, with a focus on the following syllabus points:

-• the core legal elements required to establish common law negligence as applied to defective products
+• understanding the core legal elements required to establish common law negligence as applied to defective products

-• claimants, potential defendants, and the concept of “manufacturer” in product liability claims
+• identifying claimants, potential defendants, and the concept of “manufacturer” in product liability claims

-• the statutory regime of strict liability under the Consumer Protection Act 1987
+• explaining the statutory regime of strict liability under the Consumer Protection Act 1987

-• what constitutes a “defect” and “damage” for statutory claims
+• understanding what constitutes a “defect” and “damage” for statutory claims

-• available defences under both the common law and Consumer Protection Act
+• outlining available defences under both the common law and Consumer Protection Act

-• practical application of legal rules to typical client/factual scenarios.
+• applying legal rules to typical client/factual scenarios

 Test Your Knowledge